Cutoff for a class of auto-regressive models with vanishing additive noise: Abstract

 \section{Abstract}

-We analyze the convergence rate of auto-regressive Markov chains $(X_k)_{k\geq 0}$ on $\mathbb R^d$, where at each step a randomly chosen coordinate is replaced by a noisy damped weighted average of the others.
-The interest in the model comes from the connection with a certain Bayesian scheme utilized in the analysis of partially exchangeable data.
-Our main result shows that, under mild assumptions on the noise, a cutoff phenomenon occurs as the initialization $X_0$ becomes large.
+We analyze the convergence rates for a family of auto-regressive Markov chains $(X^{(n)}_k)_{k\geq 0}$ on $\mathbb R^d$, where at each step a randomly chosen coordinate is replaced by a noisy damped weighted average of the others.
+The interest in the model comes from the connection with a certain Bayesian scheme introduced by de Finetti in the analysis of partially exchangeable data.
+Our main result shows that, when $n$ gets large (corresponding to a vanishing noise), a cutoff phenomenon occurs.

 \subjclass[]{} \keywords{}